 This vegetarian chili is a hearty, rib-sticking meal packed with tons of flavor.
 Poblano peppers are not overly spicy, but they are very flavorful and add a lot of depth to this dish.
 Cumin and dried oregano are classic chili spices, and a dash of red pepper flakes kicks up the heat a notch.
 A quick broil of the veggies and spices helps to unlock their fragrance, and softens the onion and garlic.
-This chili is served over quinoa, a fantastic ancient grain that’s packed with high quality protein.
+This chili is served over quinoa, an ancient grain that’s packed with high quality protein.
 Garnish with a little sour cream for added richness and scallion for a pop of color.

-Black Bean Chili
+Smoky Black Bean Chili

 Ingredients

-• 1 poblano pepper
+• 1 poblano pepper, finely chopped

-• 2 garlic cloves
+• 2 garlic cloves, minced

 • 1 tbsp cumin